Louisiana Laws and Incentives for Ethanol

 Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Tax Credit

-The state offers an income tax credit of 50% of the cost of converting a vehicle to operate on an alternative fuel, 50% of the incremental cost of purchasing an original equipment manufacturer dedicated AFV, and 50% of the cost of alternative fueling equipment.
-AFVs must be registered in Louisiana to receive the tax credit.
+The state offers an income tax credit of 50% of the cost of converting a vehicle to operate on an alternative fuel, 50% of the incremental cost of purchasing an original equipment manufacturer AFV, and 50% of the cost of alternative fueling equipment.
 Alternatively, a taxpayer may take a tax credit of 10% of the cost of the motor vehicle, up to $3,000.
-For the purpose of this incentive, alternative fuels include compressed natural gas, liquefied natural gas, liquefied petroleum gas (propane), biofuel, biodiesel, methanol, ethanol, electricity, and any other fuels that meet or exceed federal clean air standards.
-Restrictions apply.
-(Reference Louisiana Administrative Code Title 61, Section 1913, and Louisiana Revised Statutes 47:6035)
+To qualify for the tax credit, vehicles must be dedicated AFVs and registered in Louisiana.
+For the purpose of this incentive, through 2013, alternative fuels include compressed natural gas, liquefied natural gas, liquefied petroleum gas (propane), biofuel, biodiesel, methanol, ethanol, electricity, and any other fuels that meet or exceed federal clean air standards.
+Beginning January 1, 2014, alternative fuels will be limited to natural gas, propane, non-ethanol based advanced biofuels (excludes flexible fuel vehicles) and electricity if the vehicle has at least four wheels, is primarily for on-street use, can attain a minimum speed of 55 miles per hour, has a minimum battery capacity of four kilowatt-hours, and can be charged externally.
+Restrictions may apply.
+(Reference House Bill 681, 2013; Senate Bill 256, 2013; Louisiana Administrative Code Title 61, Section 1913, and Louisiana Revised Statutes 47:6035)

 Green Jobs Tax Credit

-The state offers a corporate or income tax credit for qualified capital infrastructure projects in Louisiana that are directly related to industries including but not limited to the energy efficient and advanced drivetrain vehicle industry and the biofuels industry.
+The state offers a corporate or income tax credit for qualified capital infrastructure projects in Louisiana that are directly related to industries including, but not limited to, the advanced drivetrain vehicle and biofuels industries.
 The tax credit is for 10% to 25% of the project costs, calculated based on the investment costs, up to $1 million per state-certified green project.
 The portion of the base investment expended on payroll for Louisiana residents employed in connection with the construction of the project may be eligible for an additional 10% tax credit on the payroll.
+Annual credits caps apply and credits will be distributed on a first-come, first-served basis to eligible recipients.
 Restrictions may apply.
 (Reference Louisiana Revised Statutes 47:6037)

 Advanced Ethanol Fuel Blend Research Grants

 The Louisiana Department of Agriculture and Forestry (Department) may award demonstration grants for the purchase of blender pump fueling infrastructure that can dispense advanced ethanol blends of 10% (E10), 20% (E20), 30% (E30), or 85% (E85), and for conducting research and developing guidelines on this infrastructure.
 The Department may also award grants to purchase vehicles for the purpose of conducting research on advanced ethanol blends and/or the vehicle while operating on advanced ethanol blends.
 Advanced ethanol is a hydrous or anhydrous ethanol derived from sugar or starch, other than corn starch.
 Grants are dependent on available funding and further restrictions may apply.
+No grant funds have been designated for fiscal year 2014 (verified September 2013).
 (Reference Louisiana Revised Statutes 3:3761 and 3:3763)

 Laws and Regulations